- 1 Historical Background

 Addition of the dome over the Prophet’s tomb in 678 AH (1279 CE)

 In the year 678 AH (1279 CE), at the start of the reign of Mamluk Sultan al-Mansur Qalawun V, a dome was built over the tomb of the Prophet ﷺ for the first time in its history.
 This dome was originally made of wood and was unpainted.
 He also carried out repair work to the ceiling of the masjid at a later stage.

-Sixth Expansion after second major fire by Mamluk Sultan Al-Ashraf Qaitbay in 886 AH (1481 CE)
+Sixth expansion after the second major fire by Mamluk Sultan Al-Ashraf Qaitbay in 886 AH (1481 CE)

 The second major fire took place in 886 AH (1481 CE) after a lightning strike, which destroyed the vast majority of Masjid Nabawi.
 During one dark and stormy night, the Mu’addhin went to give Adhan for Isha prayer when a bolt of lightning struck the minaret, causing it to come crashing down.
 The Mu’addhin was killed, and a fire began on the roof of the mosque.
 The entire masjid soon became engulfed in flames, which also spread to nearby houses.
 The inhabitants of Madinah rushed to the mosque to help extinguish the fire and to preserve whatever they were able to preserve.
 Several people died in this fire.

 Sultan Al-Ashraf Qaitbay V, the 18th Mamluk Sultan of Egypt, who reigned from 873 – 904 AH (1468 – 1498 CE), undertook the task of restoring the masjid.
 Like his predecessors, the responsibility of the mosque’s maintenance was of great importance to him.
-He had in fact started reconstruction work of the mosque five years earlier in 881 AH (1476 CE) when he rebuilt entire sections of the mosque, renovating the Rawdah, replaced the ceilings and attended to the tomb of the Prophet ﷺ, the walls of which had developed cracks after the previous fire.
+He had, in fact, started reconstruction work of the mosque five years earlier, in 881 AH (1476 CE), when he rebuilt entire sections of the mosque.
+He renovated the Rawdah, replaced the ceilings and attended to the tomb of the Prophet ﷺ, the walls of which had developed cracks after the previous fire.
 However, all of this hard work was undone following the second fire.